 What to make with pizzelle cookies

-When they are removed from the iron plate, and still warm, they are extremely malleable.
-You literally have a few seconds to obtain any desired shape that you can then use to create wonderful pizzelle desserts.
+When they are removed from the iron plate and still warm, they are extremely malleable.
+You have a few seconds to obtain any desired shape, which you can use to create wonderful pizzelle desserts.
 Transform the shape from flat to curvy.

 Here are a few dessert ideas:

-Make a bowl or cup by simply pressing the freshly made, still warm pizzelle inside a bowl.
-In just a few seconds, you have a crisp bowl shape that can be filled with ice cream or whipped ricotta (recipe found in this strawberry parfait post) and topped with macerated strawberries.
-Add some blueberries and it becomes the perfect dessert for the 4th of July!
+- Edible bowls: Make a bowl or cup by pressing the freshly made, still-warm pizzelle inside a bowl.
+In just a few seconds, you have a crisp bowl shape that can be filled with ice cream or whipped sweet ricotta and topped with roasted strawberries or even macerated strawberries.
+Add some blueberries, and it becomes the perfect dessert for the 4th of July!

-To make a cannoli shell, wrap the “hot off the press” still warm pizzelle around a wooden dowel or cannoli tube.
-Once they harden, you can fill them with sweet ricotta cheese and sprinkle them with icing sugar.
+- Pizzelle cannoli: To make a cannoli shell, wrap the “hot off the press” still-warm pizzelle around a wooden dowel or cannoli tube.
+Once they harden, you can fill them with whipped ricotta and sprinkle them with icing sugar.

 Tips

 - This recipe comes together easily in a bowl.
-Although there is no need to use a stand or hand-held mixer, please use one if it is easier for you.
+Although there is no need to use a stand or hand-held mixer, please use one if it is easier.

-- As an option, dust pizzelle with powdered sugar just before serving.
+- As an option, dust the pizzelle with powdered sugar just before serving.

 Yes.
 Replace the 1 teaspoon of anise extract with ¼ teaspoon of anise oil.